 |nRF52832 BT module pin||Artekit SI7021 pin|

-All components was soldered together at the piece of Prototype Paper Printed Circuit Panel.
+All components were soldered together at the piece of prototype circuit panel having metalized holes.

 The power for this microclimate sensor served by the camper's onboard 12V line.
-For take this power, the 2-pole screw connector was placed on the circuit panel.
-One latching normally-open button was placed on the circuit panel for switch this sensor on/off.
+To take this power, the 2-pole screw connector was placed on the circuit panel.
+One latching normally-open button was placed on the circuit panel to switch this sensor on/off.

 The 14-3.3V DC-DC converter was connected as this wiring diagram: